True Bugs and their Caballeronia Symbionts

 Fungus-Growing Ant Symbiosis

-The fungus-growing ant–microbe symbiosis consists of coevolving microbial mutualists and pathogens.
-The diverse fungal lineages that the ants cultivate are attacked by parasitic fungi in the genus Escovopsis.
+The fungus-growing ant–microbe symbiosis consists of coevolving microbial mutualists and antagonists.
+The diverse fungal lineages that the ants cultivate can be attacked by parasitic fungi in the genus Escovopsis.
 Highly specific host and parasite adaptations shape the ability of Escovopsis lineages to switch to novel hosts over evolutionary time.
 Specifically, Escovopsis spp. are attracted to their hosts via chemotaxis.
 This response is host-specific; Escovopsis spp. grow toward their natural host-cultivars more rapidly than toward other closely-related fungi.
 Moreover, the cultivated fungi secrete compounds that can suppress Escovopsis growth.
 These antibiotic defenses are likewise specific; in most interactions, cultivars can inhibit growth of Escovopsis spp. not known to infect them in nature but cannot inhibit isolates of their naturally-infecting pathogens.

 Our fungus-growing ant-related research over the last several years has focused on:

-• comprehensive studies of Escovopsis specificity and host-switching potential
+- comprehensive studies of Escovopsis specificity and host-switching potential

 Video on the Fungus-Growing Ant System